Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 Next, click on 'data validation' from the drop-down menu.

 Select 'List' from the 'Allow' drop-down menu.

 Click in the source box.
 Now select the range where you inputted your data set.
 Select 'OK' when the range you selected appears in the source box.

-Go back to the cell(s) that you selected prior to selecting the data tab.
-There should be a drop down arrow to the right of cell(s) that will allow you to select data from the data set you created.
+Go back to the cell(s) that you selected before selecting the data tab.
+There should be a drop-down arrow to the right of the cell(s) that will allow you to select data from the data set you created.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.